The Welsh Corgi (Cardigan): A Tail of Endearing Charm and Rich History

 Are Corgis a Difficult Breed?

 Corgis are known for their intelligence and herding instincts, which can sometimes translate into stubbornness and a tendency to try to herd their human families.
-This breed requires consistent training and socialization from an early age to ensure they become well-behaved and adaptable pets.
+This breed requires consistent training and socialisation from an early age to ensure they become well-behaved and adaptable pets.
 While they may present some training challenges, their loyalty and affection toward their owners make it all worth it for Corgi enthusiasts.

 What is the Rarest Type of Corgi?